-Over the next decade, an annual investment of \$750 million in education research and development, would provide funding to inform how best to address student learning loss and support the development of 75 new Innovative Learning Models.
-These student-centered models, implemented and rigorously evaluated, can achieve transformative impact.
+Over the next decade, an annual investment in education R&D would provide funding to inform how best to harness emerging technology, individualize student learning, and support the development of new Innovative Learning Models.
+These student-centered models, implemented and rigorously evaluated, can achieve transformative impact and meet the needs of the 21st century workforce.